grantramsey/grantramsey.github.io/source/teaching.html.md

 # Current courses

-*   Epistemology and Philosophy of Science (Spring 2021)
+*   Epistemology and Philosophy of Science (Spring 2022)

 # Past courses

 ## at KU Leuven

+*   Epistemology and Philosophy of Science (undergrad level)
 *   Philosophy of Science (undergrad level)
 *   Philosophy of Human Nature (MA level)